ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-faq.md

 {: #ibm-hlfsupport-v2-faq-ansible-support}
 {: faq}

 Ansible is an open source technology and this product is not officially supported by {{site.data.keyword.IBM_notm}}.
-For support related to the usage of the {{site.data.keyword.blockchainfull_notm}}  Platform and Ansible playbooks use the [GitHub repository](https://github.com/IBM-Blockchain/ansible-collection/issues){: external}.
+For support related to the usage of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric and Ansible playbooks use the [GitHub repository](https://github.com/IBM-Blockchain/ansible-collection/issues){: external}.

 ## Do I need OpenShift to run CodeReady Workspace?
 {: #ibm-hlfsupport-v2-faq-codeready-openshift}